ZCHGorg/base4096/README.md

 # Base4096

-A Base4096 algorithm is a specific type of Base4096 algorithm that uses a base of 4096.
+"A Base4096 algorithm is a specific type of Base4096 algorithm that uses a base of 4096.
 It represents numeric values using a set of 4096 characters, which can include the upper and lower case letters, the digits 0-9, and various special characters.

 Base4096 algorithms are useful for a number of different purposes, including: